aws-amplify/amplify-js/docs/media/authentication_guide.md

 Amazon Cognito User Pools support customizing the authentication flow to enable new challenge types, in addition to a password, to verify the identity of users.
 These challenge types may include CAPTCHAs or dynamic challenge questions.

-#### Creating a Custom Challange

 To define your challenges for custom authentication flow, you need to implement Lambda triggers for Amazon Cognito.

+#### Creating a CAPTCHA

-For example, following Lambda creates a CAPTCHA as a challenge to the user.
+The following Lambda creates a CAPTCHA as a challenge to the user.
 The URL for the CAPTCHA image and  the expected answer is added to the private challenge parameters:

 ```js
 export const handler = async (event) => {